zhou-yidie/MyTinyRedis/README.md

-# MyTinyRedis_RPC
+# MyTinyRedis
-My Tinyredis based on the RPC framework
+My Lightweight Redis based on the RPC framework